 - I prepare as much as I can in little dishes so it’s easy for me to serve.
 For example, the salad dressing would be served in those little restaurant cups, which I would’ve prepared ahead of time.
 The more prep work I get done ahead of time, the more fun I have during the dinner because I’m not working through the whole thing.

 Our Valentine’s Mystery Dinner has become a favorite tradition.
 My family is pretty sure they have my menus all figured out after 6 or 7 years of doing this, so I might just have to switch things up and make them really hard this year.
-Hope you try it and have fun with it.
+I hope you try it and have fun with it.
 So much better than a long wait at a fancy restaurant and paying the babysitter!